Dean’s Days 29th-30th April

-With kind regards,
+With best regards,

 Elżbieta Jaskulska

-Faculty of Archaeology at UW
+Faculty of Archaeology, UW

 Organisation of field survey courses